agelito/wimp-intellog/README.md

 ## 🎈 Usage <a name="usage"></a>

 ### Running the application <a name="running"></a>
-The application can from command line or by double clicking the executable file, or within editor using `dotnet run`:
+The application can run from command line or by double clicking the executable file, or within editor using `dotnet run`:
 ```
 ./WIMP-IntelLog.exe
 ```